Google’s new Chrome extension flags insecure passwords

 Once installed, Password Checkup appears in the browser bar.
 It springs into action when the user uses a username/password combination that is one of over 4 billion that Google knows to be unsafe.

-The user can then choose to ignore the warning or act on it in order to prevent account hacking.
+The user can then ignore or act on the warning to prevent account hacking.

 “We designed Password Checkup to only alert you when all of the information necessary to access your account has fallen into the hands of an attacker.
 We won’t bother you about outdated passwords you’ve already reset or merely weak passwords like “123456”,” the company explained.